Skip to Content

 • Legal Compliance: In certain cases, individuals may have believed they were acting in accordance with their duties or following company procedures.
 Proving this compliance can be a strong defense.

 Building a strong defense against embezzlement charges starts here.
-Call us today at (817) 997-4366 or contact us online to schedule your free consultation with a Fort Worth embezzlement attorney.
+Call us today at (817) 997-4366 or contact us online to schedule your FREE consultation with a Fort Worth embezzlement attorney.

 Commonly Asked Questions